 Kora and Irumafimpa veins have the same strike and dip, and appear to line up on the same structural trend.
-To determine if the veins could be considered the same domains, and so be reinterpreted and possibly joined into a single large vein system, existing vein composites were extracted and the vein chemistries were inspected (Figure 20).
+To determine if the veins could be considered the same domains, and so be reinterpreted and possibly joined into a single large vein system, existing vein composites were extracted and the vein chemistries were inspected.

-Figure 20: Comparison of Vein Chemistries
+Figure 27: Comparison of Vein Chemistries

 Kora veins were found to have relatively higher copper and silver grades and lower tellurium and sulphur grades than Irumafimpa veins, suggesting that they are part of a different phase of mineralization.
-Grades at Eutompi were too low to allow interpretation of any continuous vein mineralization from Kora to Irumafimpa.
+In addition to this, grades at Eutompi were too low to allow interpretation of any vein mineralization from Kora to Irumafimpa.

 Kora and Irumafimpa veins remain separate domains in this resource.
-However Nolidan believes that with additional drilling the two deposits may join or at least overlap at depth below current Eutompi drilling.
 In addition Nolidan believes that there has been insufficient drilling to confirm or disprove whether the "IJ" (Irumafimpa Judd) and "J" (Judd) veins are continuous between prospects.